Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Chaos based image encryption and decryption

 \subsection{Confusion based bit-plane transformation}

 An efficient encryption algorithm should disassemble the high correlations between adjacent pixels.
 These high correlations can be de-correlated by scrambling adjacent pixels to different positions.
 To ensure an efficient scrambling process, we divided the plain-images into $ 8 $-bit-plane.
 Then the positions of all adjacent pixels are randomly scrambled by the image scrambling algorithm.
-However, Algorithm \ref{Scram} illustrates the pseudo-code of scrambling and de-scrambling processes.
+The latter is demonstrated in Algorithm \ref{Scram}.
+The algorithm typically illustrates the pseudo-code of scrambling and de-scrambling processes.